 Fernando Ribeiro: The 1st of November of 1755 was the very day that the destruction of Lisbon allowed Portugal to catch up with Europe, in terms of a more fair society and a less oppressing religion.

-This day was like if Portugal was grabbed violently by the quake, fires and tsunamis and thrown out of the Middle Ages and placed finally on the late 18th century.
+This day was like if Portugal was grabbed violently by the quake, fires and tsunamis.
+It thrown out of the Middle Ages and placed finally on the late 18th century.
 Rough but fascinating.

-We all learn this history of death and rebirth on the classrooms of the country and for me it always struck me as a great concept.
-I confessed I waited for a few years but it seems that now, especially in a Portugal that was punished by violent fires and bad political decisions, everything around us brought this album together.
+We all learn this history of death and rebirth on the classrooms of the country.
+For me it always struck me as a great concept.
+I confessed I waited for a few years but it seems that now, especially in a Portugal that was punished by violent fires and bad political decisions.
+Everything around us brought this album together.

 The earthquake is ultra symbolic, but the true story is nothing but Lisbon falling down and rising from the ashes through hope, effort, true faith that was once wasted in fearing God.
 The death count is debatable but yes it was a huge tragedy.